openxc/rearview-camera/backupcam/README.md

 close, returning the tablet to its previous screen before FordBackupCam was launched.

-By monitoring the angle of the steering wheel, the application can again mimic the Ford built in backup camera.
 When the driver turns the steering wheel, the car will obviously not continue along the straight, guiding lines that appear over top of the video feed.
 Instead, the vehicle will curve to the side.
 When the vehicle turns the wheel to the left, the vehicle will turn backwards and to